Walk the breadth of Spain's breadbasket on the high plains. A Small Group Walking Tour from Burgos to León.

 - English and Spanish speaking guide/s

-This classic section of the pilgrimage spans the the high plains of Castilla y León and is a beautiful stage between two majestic and important Camino cities – Burgos and León.
-If you like big skies, expansive horizons and patchwork fields; this is the walk for you.
-It is also one of the easier sections of the Camino with mainly flat walking!
+This classic section of the pilgrimage spans the the high plains of Castilla y León.
+It is a beautiful stage between two majestic and important Camino cities – Burgos and León.
+If you like big skies, expansive horizons and patchwork fields – The Glorious Meseta is the walk for you.
+It is also one of the easier sections of the Camino with mainly flat walking.
+However, it is not completely flat!

 This tour comprises one ‘section’ of the Every Inch of the Camino Francés Tour, which itself can be completed as one tour or in parts.
 We run the Every Inch of the Camino Francés Tour every Spring so you can come back and join us year after year until you reach Santiago de Compostela!